Maud Gonne

 Maud Gonne MacBride (Maud Nic Ghoinn Bean Mhic Giolla Bhríghde; born Edith Maud Gonne; 21 December 1866 – 27 April 1953) was an Irish republican revolutionary, suffragette and actress.
-She was of Anglo-Irish descent and was won over to Irish nationalism by the plight of people evicted in the Land Wars.
-MacBride actively agitated for Home Rule and then for the republic declared in 1916.
+She claimed Anglo-Irish descent, but had been born in England to English parents.
+Gonne actively agitated for Home Rule and then for the republic declared in 1916.
 During the 1930s, as a founding member of the Social Credit Party, she promoted the distributive programme of C. H. Douglas.
+At the outbreak of the Second World War in 1939, she expressed support for Germany.
 Gonne was well known for being the muse and long-time love interest of Irish poet W. B. Yeats.